MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-call-intelligence.md

 Now, you can upload call recordings to Azure for call intelligence to assess.

 ### After setting the app
+You can use this procedure when you ignore call intelligence configuration during initial app set up.
+Also, you can use this procedure to update custom trackers, competitors, and Azure (storage connection string and container name) settings.
 1. Open [!INCLUDE[pn_dynamics_ai_sales](../includes/pn-dynamics-ai-sales.md)] app.
 2. Select settings icon on the top-right of the page and then select **Settings**.
     > [!div class="mx-imgBorder"]